hellcatz/verusProxy/README.md

       "port" : 3956
     },

-Optionally, you may force all miners to use the specified wallet, miner authorizations ignored.
+By default, authorization from miner will be used to create pool connections for each.

-By default it will use authorization from miner.
+Optionally, you may force all miners to use the specified wallet, all miners will use same pool connection.

     "wallet": "WALLET_ADDRESS",
     "password": "x"